Staff Frequently Asked Questions

 Is there internet access and phones at camp?

 Yes.
-There are computers with internet access available in the staff lounge.
+There are computers with internet access and WiFi available in the staff lounge.
 We also have phones in the staff lounge that are free of charge anywhere in the US or Canada.
 If staff members need to make personal calls they can use cell phones they must use them in the staff lounge.
 Cell phones are prohibited in the bunks.

 What else should I know about being a counselor?